bb-acarrera/PLUTO/docs/validator.md

 The ruleset override replaces properties on a default [ruleset][ruleset] allowing one ruleset file to be used to validate and edit many different files without changing the default ruleset file.
-Additionally it allows overriding properties on the importer and exporter used by the validator, for example, to use different authentication values for different files or databases.
+Additionally it allows overriding properties on the importer and exporter used by the validator, for example, to use different authentication values for different files or databases or different file encodings.

 ## 3. Configuration File